for Gift Shop Managers

 Branding and design

 During setup, you’ll be prompted to set the website colors, logo and possibly fonts.
-The simplest route is to follow your hospital’s branding.
+Duplicate your hospital’s branding.
 Their name and brand recognition is already established.
-Build on this.
-Visitors should move between your webstore and the hospital webpage with a sense of familiarity and continuity.
-Contact the marketing department for help with these elements.
+Build on that.
+Visitors should move between your webstore and the hospital’s website with a sense of familiarity and continuity.
+Contact the marketing department for help with branding elements.

 Navigation and menus